A Constant-Factor Approximation for Directed Latency: Our approach

 If we would guess for each $i \in A_{\textnormal{tour}}$ one vertex $v^*_i \in \{v \in V: c_P(v) \in I_i\}$, we could strengthen the \ref{eq:time-indexed-LP} by enforcing entering and leaving the tour-interval $I_i$ via $v^*_i$.
-We remark that this requires to slightly relax the bucket thresholds to maintain feasibility.
-Note that enforcing entering and leaving the tour-interval $I_i$ via $v^*_i$ can be achieved by forbidding all other edges crossing the tour-interval as elaborated in \cref{sec: lp}, see \cref{fig: intro tour interval} for an illustration of this.
+We remark that this requires to slightly relax the bucket thresholds to maintain feasibility, see \cref{fig: intro tour interval} for an illustration of this.
+Note that enforcing entering and leaving the tour-interval $I_i$ via $v^*_i$ can be achieved by forbidding all other edges crossing the tour-interval as elaborated in \cref{sec: lp}.

 Additionally, we add the following constraints capturing \ref{item:ordering}, which are similar to those in \eqref{eq: new const without tours}:

 where $I_\textnormal{tour} := \bigcup_{i \in A_\textnormal{tour}} I_i$.
 As discussed in the following subsection, these constraints indeed allow us to round a fractional solution while losing only a constant factor.